Frequently Asked Questions

-- Must I create a major or minor just like one that has been approved in the past?
+- Do I need to create a major or minor just like one that has been approved in the past?

-- May I take courses outside the College or transfer courses to an individualized major or minor?
+- Can I take courses outside the College or transfer courses to an individualized major or minor?

 - What levels of courses can I use?